The zero section of the universal semiabelian variety, and the double ramification cycle: Statement of results

-\begin{rem} On the moduli space of curves of compact type this formula restricts to the result of Hain \cite{hainnormal}, while on the moduli space of curves with rational tails (having a smooth component of maximum genus) this formula restricts to the result of Cavalieri, Marcus, and Wise \cite{cavalieri}.
+\begin{rem} On the moduli space of curves of compact type this formula restricts to the result of Hain \cite{hainnormal} by taking only the constant term in $\delta_{irr}$, while on the moduli space of curves with rational tails (having a smooth component of maximum genus) this formula restricts to the result of Cavalieri, Marcus, and Wise \cite{cavalieri}.